-Twice a year the teachers offer "official" parent teacher interview opportunities to discuss student progress but parents take advantage of our teacher's invitations to regularly have less formal conversations about their student's learning.
+Twice a year the teachers offer "official" parent teacher interview opportunities to discuss student progress.
+Parents are invited to make regular contact with class teachers through email and to take advantage of our teacher's invitations to regularly have less formal conversations about their student's learning.